Crosses (band): Debut EPs and self-titled release (2011–2014)

 Crosses released a vinyl single, including the tracks "Option" and "Telepathy" from their first two EPs, for Record Store Day 2012.
 The band also released an official remix of the Rob Zombie song, "Dragula", appearing on Zombie's 2012 album Mondo Sex Head.
 At the end of 2012, "Telepathy" appeared on the soundtrack for video game Need for Speed: Most Wanted.
 A postulated third Crosses EP was not released, and Moreno put Crosses temporarily on hold while he concluded work with Deftones (the album Koi No Yokan, issued in November 2012) and another side project, Palms, with ex-members of Isis (releasing their debut album, Palms, in June 2013).

 In September 2013, Crosses signed with Sumerian Records.
 In October 2013, Crosses announced that a full-length album was set to be released on November 26, 2013 through Sumerian, and also posted the new track "The Epilogue" online for streaming.
-The release date for the band's eponymous debut was later pushed back to February 11, 2014, and the new track "Bitches Brew" was posted online for streaming along with the announcement.
-On November 26, the date Crosses were originally scheduled to release their debut album, the band instead released a music video for "Bitches Brew" directed by Raul Gonzo.
-The album contains remastered versions of all songs from the previous two EPs as well as five new tracks (essentially, what would have been EP 3).
+On November 25, the day before the intended release date, the new track "Bitches Brew" was posted online for streaming with an accompanying music video directed by Raul Gonzo, with the announcement that the album would be released on February 11, 2014.
+Crosses' eponymous debut contains remastered versions of all songs from the previous two EPs as well as five new tracks (essentially, what would have been EP 3).
 The track order intermingles new tracks and songs from both EPs.

-On April 19, 2014, for Record Store Day, Crosses reissued the first two EPS as well as EP 3, all on colored 10-inch vinyl.

-In 2014, Crosses appeared as part of the Australian music festival Soundwave, followed by a US spring tour.
+On April 19, 2014, for Record Store Day, Crosses reissued the first two EPs as well as EP 3, all on colored 10-inch vinyl.
+In 2014, Crosses appeared as part of the Australian music festival Soundwave in Adelaide, followed by a US spring tour.

-New material, Permanent Radiant (2020–present)
+New material and Permanent Radiant (2020–2022)

 On December 24, 2020, Crosses released a cover of Cause and Effect's "The Beginning of the End", marking the first release from the band since 2014.
 Exactly one year later on December 24, 2021, Crosses released a cover of Q Lazzarus's song "Goodbye Horses".
 With the release of "Goodbye Horses" came the announcement that Crosses had signed a world-wide record deal with Warner Records with new music arriving in early 2022.